kpcyrd/kpcyrd/README.md

 ### 💲 Funding

-All my open-source work is currently funded by myself and donations from [Github Sponsors](https://github.com/sponsors/kpcyrd) (preferred) and [Patreon](https://www.patreon.com/kpcyrd).
+All my open-source work is currently funded by myself and donations from [Github Sponsors](https://github.com/sponsors/kpcyrd).

 ### 📫 Contacting